splunk/public-o11y-docs/sp-oncall/user-roles/alert-admin.rst

 ************************************************************************

 .. meta::
-   :description: About the alert admin  roll in Splunk On-Call.
+   :description: About the alert admin  role in Splunk On-Call.